 Learning More About Allopathic Medicine

 To read more information about the practice of allopathic medicine, please visit the American Medical Association (AMA), the Association of American Medical Colleges (AAMC), and The AAMC’s Aspiring Docs websites.
+To see the “California List” of schools, or list of medical schools recognized by the Medical Board of California – and many other states) see Medical Board of California website.
+To learn about Residency Match Results and Data, see 2013 Main Residency Match.

 Admissions Test (MCAT)